Welcome to the Premier Website for Professional Business Analysis

 How Do They Differ?

-In accounting, the designation capital is used to distinguish capital budgeting from the budgeting of operating expenses.
+In financial accounting, the designation Capital is used to distinguish Capital Budgeting from the budgeting of Operating Expenses.

 Most CAPEX spending results in the acquisition of capital assets.
 Acquisitions that meet the firm's criteria for capital items are almost always long lasting, expensive items, which contribute to the value of Balance sheet assets.

-• The operating budget process results in the plan for spending on operating expenses (CAPEX).
+• The Operating Budget process results in the plan for spending on operating expenses (OPEX).

 Most of the firm's OPEX spending is used for non-capital purchases, such as the purchase of office supplies, paying employee wages, and paying the firm's utility bills.